 How does it compare to other depth sensors?

 Up until now, 3D sensors have been limited up to perceiving depth at short range and indoors.
-The ZED Stereo Camera is the first sensor to introduce indoor and outdoor long range depth perception, enabling the development of new services and applications in many industries: consumer electronics, AR/VR, drones, robotics, retail, VFX, 3D printing and more.
+The ZED Stereo Camera is the first sensor to introduce indoor and outdoor long range depth perception, enabling the development of new services and applications in many industries: robotics, AR/VR, video analytics, security, VFX, 3D printing and more.